Sofia Goggia performs during the FIS Alpine Skiing World Cup in Beaver Creek, Colorado, USA on December 12, 2024.

 • At least one training run is completed on the course beforehand.

-• The difference in altitude is between 750 and 1100 meters for men and between 450 and 800 meters for women.
+• The altitude drop is between 750m and 1,100m for men's races and between 450m and 800m for women's events.

 05

-The combination
+The combined

-A slalom run is always part of the combination
+A slalom run is always part of the combination.

-A slalom run is always part of the combination: Clément Noël
+A slalom run from Clément Noël

-© Erich Spiess / Red Bull Content Pool
+© Erich Spiess/Red Bull Content Pool

 Who is the most versatile or most complete skier?
 An exciting question that will be decided in the combined competition.
 Because both technique and speed are required here.
 In this format, the all-rounders complete two runs.
 The first is a downhill run or a super-G - so it's all about letting the skis run and plunging down a steep course with only a few gates as bravely as possible.
 The second run then takes place on a slalom course - narrow, with lots of gates, where the technique has to be right in order to reach the finish line as quickly as possible.
 In the end, victory is decided by adding up the times from both runs.